verrdonm/videochat/README.md

 - Askama html page serving the landing page for the WebRTC app
 - Multi-stage dockerfile to build for the linux architecture, and Distroless runtime container

-## Future projects
+## Future additions
-- A less naive signalling server state machine
 - A host of UI/UX considerations
     - Try out htmx to serve what amounts to components
-    - Track interactions to mute outgoing or incoming webrtc media by user
+    - PeerConnection Track interactions to mute outgoing or incoming webrtc media by user
 - Server WebRTC participation. webrtc-rs has capabilities here, but the server here is just facilitating p2p interactions
 - Auth
+- simple configuration, probably dotenv